jtreeves/vue-learn-math/README.md

 1. Run `npm run serve` within your local directory
 2. View the live version of the site at `http://localhost:8080`

+Alternatively, you may use the live version of the [Learn Math](https://vue-learn-math.netlify.app/home) app, deployed via Netlify

 ## Features